tsengwoody/Access8Math/readme.md

 * l: Move to the next LaTeX data block and read it out
 * a: Move to the next AsciiMath data block and read it out
+* n: Move to the next Nemeth data block and read it out
 * m: move to the next MathML data block and read
 * t: move to the next text block and read it
 * tab: move to the next interactive block (math block) and read it out